There are many treatment options for

 Your plan may include a mix of:

-- Systemic therapy - tablets, injections, or medicines through a drip that treat the whole body.
+- Systemic therapy – tablets, injections, or medicines through a drip that treats the whole body.
 This is the main treatment for most people.

 - Radiotherapy – a targeted treatment to help with symptoms in a specific area.